-The relationship between $h{\rm m}$ and $F{\rm d}$ is shown for a case of weak rotation (w=0.5). by the curve CAE in Figure 3.4.1.
+The relationship between h_m and F_d is shown for a case of weak rotation (w=0.5). by the curve CAE in Figure 3.4.1.
 The curve is composed of a number of segments indicating various states of separation.
 To the left of CAE, there is no predicted upstream influence and the final flow upstream and downstream of the obstacle is identical to the initial flow.
 The final flow is altered directly over the obstacle but it does not become critical.
 To the right of CAE the predicted final upstream and downstream states have been altered by (unknown) transients.
 The predicted flow over the obstacle is critical at the sill and supercritical in the lee, possibly with some form of hydraulic jump.
 On CAE, the predicted flow is critical at the obstacle crest but the upstream flow is unaltered.
 Along the solid segment BA', both the initial flow and the predicted sill flow are nonseparated.
 Along BC, which lies at the extreme lower right of the diagram, and is enlarged in an inset, the initial flow is attached but the predicted critical sill flow is separated.
 The predicted final flow thus separates from the left wall at some point slightly upstream of the sill.
-To the immediate left of BC the upstream flow is attached and subcritical and the predicted flow over the obstacle is also subcritical but detached at the sill.
-In the upper portion of the diagram corresponding to supercritical initial flow $(F_d>1)$ lies a segment A'E spanning a range of Froude numbers for which the initial flow is separated.
+To the immediate left of BC, the upstream flow is attached and subcritical and the predicted flow over the obstacle is also subcritical but detached over a region extending upstream and downstream of the sill.
+If one begins at a point on BC and moves to the left, keeping F_d fixed, the region of separation shrinks.
+Where the curve BD is reached, the region has disappeared and the flow at the sill is marginally separated.
+The mathematical determination of this curve is discussed in Exercise 3.

+The upper portion of Figure 3.4.1 corresponds to supercritical initial flow ($F_d > 1$).
+Part of the critical obstacle height curve consists of a segment A'E spanning a range of Froude numbers for which the initial flow is separated.
 Along sub-segment A'H the predicted sill flow is critical and attached while along HE the sill flow is critical and separated.
 To the immediate left of A'H lies a wedge-shaped region A'HG in which the predicted final flow is supercritical everywhere, separated upstream and downstream of the obstacle, and attached near the sill.
 To the left of HE the predicted final flow is supercritical and separated everywhere.